Dallas Office 365 Backup: Microsoft 365 Data Protection Checklist

 Backup Frequency and Retention

 Enterprise Microsoft 365 backup solutions run multiple backups per day — typically every 6-12 hours for email and every 12-24 hours for SharePoint and OneDrive.
-Backup data is retained according to your business requirements, from one year to indefinite retention for compliance-driven organizations.
-Unlike Microsoft's native retention, independent backup retention is under your control and doesn't depend on license types or Microsoft policy changes.
+Backup data is retained according to documented business requirements, such as one-year, multi-year, or compliance-driven retention periods.
+Unlike Microsoft's native retention, independent backup retention can be configured around business requirements instead of relying only on license types or Microsoft policy changes.

 Where Backup Data Is Stored

 Independent Microsoft 365 backups are stored outside your Microsoft 365 environment — in separate cloud infrastructure that isn't affected by incidents within your tenant.
-This separation is critical for ransomware recovery: even if an attacker compromises your entire Microsoft 365 environment, your backup data remains clean and accessible.
-K3 Technology uses encrypted, geographically redundant storage that meets compliance requirements for Dallas businesses in regulated industries.
+This separation is critical for ransomware recovery: even if an attacker compromises your entire Microsoft 365 environment, your backup data can remain isolated from the production tenant.
+K3 Technology plans for encrypted, geographically separated storage and access controls that support compliance conversations for Dallas businesses in regulated industries.

 Recovery Capabilities